Millicentchinelo/Devops_projects/02.Introduction-to-Cloud-project/README.md

 After intializing and adding your e-commerce website template, it is neccessary to push your code to a remote repository on GitHub.
 This step is crucial for version control and collaboration.

 - Create a remote repository on Github by login into your Github account and creating a new repository named "MarketPeak_Ecommerce".
 Leave the repository empty without initializing it with a README, .gitignore, or license.
-- Link your local repository to Github by opening your terminal(VScode, windows Powershell, Mobaxterm etc), navigate to your project directory, add the remote repository URL to your locall repository configuration.
+- Link your local repository to Github by opening your terminal(VScode, windows Powershell, Mobaxterm etc), navigate to your project directory, add the remote repository URL to your local repository configuration.

 ```
 git remote add origin http://github.com/your-git-username/MarketPeak_Ecommerce.git
 ```
-> [!Note]:
+> [!Note]
 > Ensure you replace "your-git-username" in the above command. with your actual git username.

-Push your code to upload your local repository content to your GitHub repository but first, you have to create the branch "main" and push from it
+Push your code to upload your local repository content to your GitHub repository but first, you have to create the "main" branch and push from it

 ```
 git branch -M main